hdShang/arxiv-daily/docs/cs-AI/2025-09-18/papers/250916268v1-digging-into-the-internal-causality-based-analysis-of-llm-function-c.md

 ---
 layout: default
-title: Digging Into the Internal: Causality-Based Analysis of LLM Function Calling
+title: "Digging Into the Internal: Causality-Based Analysis of LLM Function Calling"
 ---

 # Digging Into the Internal: Causality-Based Analysis of LLM Function Calling